Religion of Humanity

-Religion of Humanity (from French Religion de l'Humanité or église positiviste) is a secular religion created by Auguste Comte (1798–1857), the founder of positivist philosophy.
-Adherents of this religion have built chapels of Humanity in France and Brazil.
+Religion of Humanity (from French Religion de l'Humanité or église positiviste) is a secular religion proposed by Auguste Comte (1798–1857), the founder of positivist philosophy.
+Adherents of this religion have built chapels of Humanity in Brazil and France.

 In the United States and Europe, Comte's ideas influenced others, and contributed to the emergence of ethical societies and "ethical churches", which led to the development of Ethical culture, congregational humanist, and secular humanist organisations.

 Origins

 Comte developed the Religion of Humanity for positivist societies in order to fulfill the cohesive function once held by traditional worship.
 The religion was developed after Comte's passionate platonic relationship with Clotilde de Vaux, whom he idealised after her death.
 He became convinced that feminine values embodied the triumph of sentiment and morality.
 In a future science-based Positivist society there should also be a religion that would have power by virtue of moral force alone.
 In 1849, he proposed a calendar reform called the "positivist calendar", in which months were named after history's greatest leaders, thinkers, and artists, and arranged in chronological order.
 Each day was dedicated to a thinker.
 While the Religion of Humanity venerated only individuals who made positive contributions and excluded those who did not, Ludwig Feuerbach's religion venerated all human beings.